Background pattern

 • Levodopa (for the treatment of Parkinson's disease).

-Use of Deanxit with food, drinks, and alcohol:
+Using Deanxit with food, drinks, and alcohol

 Deanxit may increase the sedative effects of alcohol, so you may feel more drowsy.
 It is not recommended to consume alcohol during treatment with Deanxit.

-Pregnancy, breastfeeding, and fertility:
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, or think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Studies in animals have shown that Deanxit affects fertility.
+Animal studies have shown that Deanxit affects fertility.
 Please consult your doctor.

-Driving and operating machinery:
+Driving and using machines

-Deanxit contains lactose:
+Deanxit contains lactose

-If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

-Deanxit contains sodium:
+Deanxit contains sodium

-This medication contains less than 23 mg of sodium (1 mmol) per tablet; this is, essentially "sodium-free".
+This medicine contains less than 23 mg of sodium (1 mmol) per tablet; this is essentially "sodium-free".

 3. How to take Deanxit

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 The recommended dose is: